lindsaygelle/nook/personality/README.md

 # Personality
-Personality exports the various personality types of Villagers found in the Animal Crossing series.
+Personality exports the various personality types of villagers found in the Animal Crossing series.